All-Hands-AI/OpenHands/opendevin/server/README.md

 ```

 ## API Schema
-There are two types of messages that can be sent to, or recieved from, the server:
+There are two types of messages that can be sent to, or received from, the server:
 * Actions
 * Observations